kunaljha5/password_encryption/README.md

 ---

 ## OpenSSL Encryption
-_To Understand What is OpenSSL Encryption is,  Please vist to this [link](https://courses.csail.mit.edu/6.857/2018/project/Ainane-Barrett-Johnson-Vivar-OpenSSL.pdf).
-Author has explained about it in most understandable way possible._
+_To Understand What is OpenSSL Encryption is,  Please visit this [link](https://courses.csail.mit.edu/6.857/2018/project/Ainane-Barrett-Johnson-Vivar-OpenSSL.pdf).
+The author has explained it in the most understandable way possible._

 ## Example 1